-4.5.1 Superconducting Linac
+4.5.1 Superconducting linac

 The superconducting linear accelerator that drives the ILC requires 1000 cryomodules to reach a center of mass energy of 250 GeV.
 Each cryomodule (see Fig. 4.32) contains 8 or 9 superconducting radiofrequency (SRF) cavities, each about 1 meter long, which generate large amplitude electric fields to accelerate the beam.
 They also contain liquid-helium-based cryogenics to keep the cavities at 2 K, magnets, RF power couplers, frequency tuners, vacuum valves, and instrumentation.
 US labs have substantial experience with these sophisticated components from US-based accelerator projects including CEBAF, SNS, LCLS-II, and PIP-II.
 Large scale production facilities exist at Fermilab and at Jefferson Lab for assembling SRF cryomodules (see Fig. 4.33).
 These facilities include large cleanrooms for making vacuum connections between cavities while minimizing the risk of generating particulates that can cause field emission, large fixtures for connecting cavity strings to cold masses and inserting cold masses into cryomodules, and equipment for welding, RF diagnostics, and coupler assembly.
 Fermilab and JLab also have existing cryomodule test facilities, which require 2 K refrigerators, dedicated radiation areas, and RF systems.
 These facilities have very recently been used for the mass production of cryomodules for LCLS-II, for which the cryomodule design was largely based on ILC.
 As such the production facilities have already been recently tested with a very relevant system, though ILC would require approximately 5 times as many modules to be produced as the entire production of LCLS-II and its high energy upgrade LCLS-II-HE combined.
-However, the Fermilab and JLab teams would take on the larger production with enthusiasm and experience.
-The vast majority of the infrastructure is already in place, with some modifications required for the higher throughput required to meet the 1 cryomodule per week target for the Americas region at peak production.